FlavScents AInsights Entry for Hexanoic Acid (CAS: 142-62-1)

 2. Sensory Profile

-Hexanoic acid is known for its pungent, sour, and fatty odor, often described as cheesy, sweaty, or goaty.
-It has a strong, penetrating aroma with moderate diffusion.
-The taste is similarly intense, contributing a sour and fatty note.
-The odor threshold is relatively low, making it a potent impact note in formulations.
-It is typically used to impart a realistic background note in dairy and savory flavor profiles.
+Hexanoic acid is characterized by its strong, pungent odor reminiscent of cheese, sweat, and rancid fat.
+It has a sour, fatty taste that can be quite intense.
+The odor threshold for hexanoic acid is relatively low, making it a potent impact note in formulations.
+It is typically used to impart a realistic fatty or cheesy note in flavor compositions, often serving as a background realism enhancer or a modifier to add depth and authenticity to dairy and savory profiles.

 Citation hooks: FlavScents; peer-reviewed sensory literature